Sign Up Free

 But these numbers deserve a caveat.
 Counting "crypto users" is notoriously difficult.
 Crypto.com uses on-chain deposit addresses and exchange data.
 Chainalysis combines on-chain transaction volumes with web traffic attribution.
 Triple-A estimated 562 million owners in 2024 using survey and ownership data.
 The methodologies differ, and so do the results.
 A person who bought $20 of Bitcoin on Coinbase in 2021 and never returned is technically a "user" in most of these datasets.
 Whether that constitutes meaningful adoption is a different question entirely.

-The gap between 741 million and one billion isn't just a number.
+The gap between 741 million and one billion is not just a number.
 It represents the difference between a technology used primarily by early adopters and motivated participants, and one that the average person uses without thinking about it.

 Five Walls Between Crypto and a Billion Users